 A tort is a wrongful act, intentional or not, that results in harm to another person and does not fall primarily under a criminal statute.
-In other words, a tort is an act of carelessness or negligence that leaves a person or people injured, ill, or dead.
+In other words, a mass tort is an act of carelessness or negligence that leaves many people injured, ill, or dead.
 It is the basis of all personal injury law and results in monetary damages paid to the plaintiff rather than criminal penalties to the perpetrator, although punitive damages may also be awarded in order to punish deliberate or outrageously irresponsible acts.

 When a single tort—such as the manufacture and release of a dangerous drug—results in injury to many victims, a court may decide that all injured parties may file under a single claim, called a mass tort.
 For a plaintiff, filing under a mass tort claim can lead to a much quicker resolution than filing an individual claim, as the investigation and preparation that goes into a case may be shared among attorneys.

 At Neblett, Beard & Arsenault, our attorneys often lead the way in mass tort and class action claims.
 Attorney Richard Arsenault has served on several mass tort cases including Vioxx, Ortho Evra, Zimmer, and DePuy.
 We are currently involved in dozens of mass torts for dangerous drugs, defective medical devices, and consumer protection.

 Many medical devices are rushed to consumers before being fully tested for safety.
 Some of the defective devices we represent clients against include: